MASPlanes/MASPlanes/README.rst

     Simulator's GUI screenshot.

-First, theire is a top bar that contains a few controls:
+First, there is a top bar that contains a few controls:

 - The *Tasks* button toggles the displaying of all tasks (past, present and future) in the simulation area.
 This is useful to quickly see how the tasks